 Is 1 a Prime Number?

-The number 1 is not a prime number.
-Because of the definition of a prime number and the function of the number 1 in number theory, which doesn’t allow 1 to be a prime number for mathematical reasons, 1 is not prime.
+The short answer to the burning question: “Is 1 a prime number?” is no. The number 1 is not a prime number.
+In this article, we’ll take a quick look at why this is so.
+But more importantly, we’ll look at several sample GMAT questions that you could get wrong if you mistakenly thought that 1 is prime.
 The good news is that, on the GMAT, you do not need to know why one is not a prime number; you just need to memorize the fact that it is not.

 Is 1 a Prime Number

-A prime number is an integer greater than 1 that has no factors other than 1 and itself.
+Consult any math textbook, and you will learn that a prime number is an integer greater than 1 with two positive factors: 1 and itself.

 KEY FACT:

-A prime number has only two factors: 1 and itself.
-Therefore, prime numbers are divisible by only two numbers.
+A prime number has only two positive factors: 1 and itself.
+Therefore, prime numbers are divisible by only two positive numbers.

-Since we already know that 1 is not a prime, we see that the first prime number (and the only even prime number) is 2, since the factors of 2 are 2 and 1.
-The first 5 prime numbers are 2, 3, 5, 7, and 11.
+Now that we know that 1 is not a prime, we see that the first prime number (and the only even prime number) is 2, since the factors of 2 are 2 and 1.
+We extend the list to the first 5 prime numbers: 2, 3, 5, 7, and 11.

 KEY FACT: